rajan596/Devs-Journal/HLD/HLD Interview Tips.md

 # System Requirements

 ## Functional Requirements
+- Features of the system
+- It should start with **User should be able to..**

 ## Non functional Requirements

-- See what Non functional requirement makes particular problem unique
+- See what Non functional requirement makes particular **problem unique**
 - Start with CAP theorem and decide on CP vs AP whats more important.
+- Check R:W Ratio

 ## Back of the Envelop Estimations
+- Do only if required.
+- Can ask interviewer if this is required.
+This consumes time and might not be meaningful all the time.
+- Can do if result of calculation has direct influence on design

 |Zeroes|Traffic|Storage|
 |--|--|--|